June Havoc: Personal life

 Havoc was married three times.
-Her first marriage, at age 16, was in December 1928 to Bobby Reed, a boy in her vaudeville act.
+Her first marriage, at age 16, was in December 1928 to Bobby Reed, a boy dancer in her vaudeville act.
 Her second marriage was to Donald S. Gibbs in 1936; they divorced in December 1942.
 Her third marriage, to radio and television director and producer William Spier, lasted from January 25, 1948 until his death in 1973.
 Havoc's sister Gypsy Rose Lee died of lung cancer in 1970, aged 59, and is interred at Inglewood Park Cemetery in Inglewood, California.
 June's only child was a daughter, April Rose Hyde, born April 2, 1932.
 A marriage license, dated November 30, 1928 for Ellen Hovick and Weldon Hyde would seem to indicate that Bobby Reed's real name was Weldon Hyde.
 However, in her second memoir More Havoc, Havoc admitted that her daughter's father was Jamie Smythe, a marathon dance promoter.
 This suggestion seems credible since she had separated from her first husband before she entered her first marathon dance contest in 1933.
 April became an actress known as April Kent in the 1950s, appearing in such films as The Incredible Shrinking Man and Tammy and the Bachelor.
 April pre-deceased her mother, dying in the Paris suburb of Montreuil, Seine-Saint-Denis on December 28, 1998, at the age of 66.